- Research in Focus

 Dr. Adam Horvath – An Update on Research Work Post-Retirement and the Challenges & Opportunities of Data Sharing

 Dr. Adam Horvath is professor Emeritus in the Faculty of Education at SFU.
 During his academic career, he has published over 100 articles, presented over 200 conference papers, written chapters for edited volumes, and authored a book.
 He is also a registered psychologist and has an active practice as a psychotherapist.
-He is currently engaged in a Faculty of Education funded research project looking at the ethical challenges of sharing primary research data with other professionals.

 “Thinking the Unthinkable, Imagining the Impossible, and Discussing the Improbable”: SFU’s Philosophers’ Café